verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 For general information, see [OCI Logging Overview](https://docs.oracle.com/en-us/iaas/Content/Logging/Concepts/loggingoverview.htm).

 ## Set up custom logs
-Verrazzano can send its logs to OCI custom Logs.
+Verrazzano can send its logs to OCI custom logs.
 You will need to provide two OCI Log identifiers in your Verrazzano installation resource - one for Verrazzano system logs and one for application logs.
 Follow the steps in [Creating Custom Logs](https://docs.oracle.com/en-us/iaas/Content/Logging/Concepts/custom_logs.htm) to create two custom logs. **Do not** create an agent configuration when creating a custom log, otherwise the log records will be duplicated.

-## Configuring credentials
+## Configure credentials
 The Fluentd plug-in included with Verrazzano will use OCI instance principal authentication by default.
 Optionally, you can configure Verrazzano with a user API signing key.
 API signing key authentication is required to send logs to OCI Logging if the cluster is running outside of OCI.